Star Wars: The Rising Storm: Plot

 The story takes place one year after Light of the Jedi.
 Elzar Mann, still haunted by visions of death and carnage, is assigned to the Jedi outpost Valo to oversee the Republic Fair, a demonstration of unity between various planets orchestrated by Chancellor Lina Soh.

 Bell Zettifar, now apprenticed to Indeera Stokes, mourns his previous master, Loden Greatstorm, who he believes to be dead, and represses his force instincts so that he cannot find out the truth.
 Marchion Ro ventures to the Rystan Badlands and frees an ancient creature called the Great Leveler, who he believes will bring about the Jedi's doom.
 Jedi Knight Stellan Gios travels with Soh to Valo to hold a broadcast by Rhil Dairo.
 Ty Yorrick, a monster hunter and former Jedi Padawan, is assigned to journey to Valo with a client who is carrying a mysterious weapon.

 Elzar believes he has prevented his visions from coming to fruition after the Fair seems to go well and has a one-night stand with the Valon in charge of the Fair, Samera Ra-oon in order to repress his feelings of rejection from Avar Kriss.
 The Jedi discover and arrest Ty and her buyer after seeing them test out machinery that can shut down electronics, including a lightsaber blade.
 After the Fair's main event, a Nihil fleet arrives on Valo using the Paths and bombards the planet, killing many spectators and some Jedi.

 Soh falls into a coma after falling prey to an orbital explosion, while Stellan and the other Jedi stationed on Valo fight off the intruders.
 Ty and Elzar form a Force dyad which allows them to tame dragon-like beasts and hamper the Nihil's efforts from the sky, though Elzar is forced to touch on the dark side of the force at one critical point in the battle.
 Dairo records the events and broadcasts it live to the galaxy.
-After fleeing Valo when forces from outside respond to Dairo's beacon, Tempest Runners Lourna Dee and Pan Eyta organize a revolt against Ro, but Lourna double-crosses Eyta and leaves him for dead.
+After fleeing Valo when forces from outside respond to Dairo's beacon, Tempest Runners Lourna Dee and Pan Eyta organize a revolt against Marchion, but Lourna double-crosses Pan and leaves him for dead.

 Bell is unable to save the Innovator, a vessel that was the centerpiece of the Fair, but discovers that Loden is still alive.
 The Jedi deduce the location of the Nihil's main base on Grizal and arrive to ambush the marauders.
-Ro and the Nihil escape on the Gaze Electric, while Lourna is captured by the Jedi.
+Marchion and the Nihil escape on the Gaze Electric, while Lourna is captured by the Jedi.
 The Leveler is released and petrifies Loden.
 Stellan touches Loden's cheek and Loden turns to dust; Stellan remarks that this was the first time he ever felt fear since he was a child.